Robert Stillo: Club career

 In July 2008, he signed his first professional contract with Genoa, while continuing to play with the U18 team.

 In July 2011, he was loaned by Genoa to Valenzana in the fourth tier Lega Pro Seconda Divisione on loan.
 In January 2012, he was loaned to Paganese in the Lega Pro Seconda Divisione.

 In the summer of 2013, he signed with Parma.
 He subsequently joined Perugia in the third tier Serie C on loan in July 2013.
 On October 6, 2013, he made his debut for Perugia, as a substitute following a red card to the starting keeper in the 32nd minute against Prato.

 In January 2016, he went on trial with Swedish club Jönköpings Södra IF.

 In 2017, he played with Sigma FC in League1 Ontario.
 In 2018 and 2019, he played with the Woodbridge Strikers.
 In 2018, he was named the league's Goalkeeper of the Year and a First Team All-Star.

 International career

 In November 2008, he was called up to the Canada U20 for the first time for a camp in Switzerland.
 On November 26, 2008, he earned his first official cap for the U20 in a friendly against Switzerland U20, after playing in an unofficial match two days earlier against club team BSC Young Boys U21.
 He played in another friendly in December 2010 against the United States U20.

-In January 2013, he was called up to the for the first time for a pair of friendlies.
+In January 2013, he was called up for the first time for a pair of friendlies.
 In May 2014, he was again called up to the senior team.